Mohamed-attia98/youtub-data-engineering-with-aws/README.md

 Find more about the dataset [Trending YouTube Video Statistics](https://www.kaggle.com/datasets/datasnaek/youtube-new)
 ## steps
 - __Step 1__: Write a shell script to transfer the data from the local storage to AWS S3.
-- __step 2__: Perform transformations on the data, such as merging CSV files, converting JSON files to the Parquet format, and extracting the required subset.
+- __Step 2__: Perform transformations on the data, such as merging CSV files, converting JSON files to the Parquet format, and extracting the required subset.
-- __step 3__:Store the cleansed data in a designated cleansed layer within an AWS S3 bucket, allowing it to be easily accessed for querying and reporting purposes.
+- __Step 3__: Store the cleansed data in a designated cleansed layer within an AWS S3 bucket, allowing it to be easily accessed for querying and reporting purposes.
-- __step 4__:Utilize AWS QuickSight to gain valuable insights from the data
+- __step 4__: Utilize AWS QuickSight to gain valuable insights from the data

  ## Tools and services used:
  - __Amazon S3__: Amazon S3 is an object storage service that offers manufacturing scalability, data availability, security, and performance.